How to Have a Low-Waste Holiday

-- Use homemade baubles - less likely to break down like plastic baubles, home-made decorations created from wood, pinecones or fabric are charming and long lasting.
+- Use homemade baubles - less likely to break down like plastic baubles, home-made decorations created from wood, pinecones or fabric are charming and long-lasting.

-- Burn long lasting toxin-free candles - cinnamon and ginger scented candles not only emit a festive aroma but provide warm twinkly atmosphere that could even replace Christmas lights.
+- Burn long lasting toxin-free candles - cinnamon and ginger scented candles not only emit a festive aroma but provide a warm twinkly atmosphere that could even replace Christmas lights.

 - Orange with cloves – insert whole cloves into the skin of a whole orange to cover, with 1 cm gaps, for a fantastic smelling, bright decoration.

 - Create fabric bunting of silk and miscellaneous fabrics to replace tinsel and hang around the home.

 - Use solar Christmas lights - if you love the Christmas-light-adorned home during the festive season, opt for lights that can be charged with solar panels that are both environmentally conscious and cost-effective.

 - Rent or grow a potted Christmas tree - rather than using a plastic tree or cutting down a real tree just for the holiday season, you can keep your own real tree in a pot in the home and replant it in your yard after Christmas.
 Alternatively, there are also some fantastic companies like Living Christmas Tree who will rent out potted trees in various sizes and replant or return them to a nursery after Christmas to save real trees being thrown out with the trash.

 The festive season is all about home-cooked spreads of delicious dishes but haven’t we all experienced the weeks of leftovers, some of which must sadly be thrown out?

 To reduce waste and get the most out of the festive meals:

 - Coordinate with family and friends to bring a plate and balance the spread with the right amount of sweet, savory, salads, bread, and proteins to avoid too much or too little of anything.